Palm Beach Property Tax Update

 What we call market value, which is the name given to it by the State of Florida, is actually a value set by the Property Appraiser's office based on sales and data about a comparable property to yours.
 We do not value your property based on what you paid for it.
 How we are instructed to do it is to look at the comparable properties, just like they do in a private appraisal.
 You're looking at comparable properties, but we're doing it in mass.
 So where you might live in a neighborhood of 200 homes, last year maybe 10 of those homes sold.
 What did those homes sell for and what does that tell us about the neighborhood?
 Is the property appreciating, is it depreciating, or is it staying about the same?
 And that's how we are setting your property value each year.
 The market number, which is on this notice, is going to change probably every year.
 We adjust it based on sales, especially now with the market moving the way it is and has been for some time.
 We're adjusting the market value each year.
 The market value is just the starting point.
 It's set, and then from that, we are going to reduce it, if you're homesteaded, by your homestead, but also by any cap savings that you have from your homestead.

 Is There a Way to Dispute the Assessed Value?

-Brian Mudd: And to that end, when we're talking about overall tax increases that might be there, the assessment is what it is, but ultimately we all have our different taxing districts.
+When we're talking about overall tax increases that might be there, the assessment is what it is, but ultimately we all have our different taxing districts.
 That could change from not only municipality and municipality, but unincorporated areas as well.
 So some of the differences we might see, might not have any difference to do with your assessment.
 How has that all come together for this final package?

 What Is the Difference Between Portability and Capped Value?